 Why do Some Mammals Have Tails When Humans Don’t?

 Human embryos do have an appendage that looks like a tail.
-This starts at about four weeks of age, but white blood cells dissolve the tail between the ages of six and twelve weeks.
+This starts at about four weeks of age, but white blood cells dissolve the tail between six and twelve weeks.

 To be able to understand the reasons why we do not have a tail anymore, we need to look at these reasons.
 Humans walk completely upright, whereas monkeys walk with their chests diagonally to the floor when on two feet.

 Despite the tail disappearing through evolution in humans, we do still have a tailbone.
-The tailbone, also known as the coccyx is a triangular bone resembling a shortened tail located at the bottom of the spine.
+The tailbone, also known as the coccyx, is a triangular bone resembling a shortened tail located at the spine’s bottom.

 The tailbone serves as an attachment site for tendons, ligaments, and muscles.
 It also serves as an insertion point for some of the muscles in the pelvic floor.
-Another important function is that the tailbone supports and stabilizes a person while he or she is in the sitting position.
+Another important function is that the tailbone supports and stabilizes a person while he or she is sitting.

 Do all Mammals Have Tails?

-There is a range of more than 4000 species of mammals all over the world, and most have mammals have tails except humans and some species of bat.
-Both had tails at one time but evolved over time, disappearing and becoming almost invisible.
+There is a range of more than 4000 species of mammals worldwide, and most have mammals have tails except humans and some species of bat.
+Both had tails at one time but evolved, disappearing and becoming almost invisible.